nus-cs2103-AY2223S1/tp/docs/team/agarwal-anjali.md

       2. Edit an existing tag type.
 Example: `editTagType Grade-Marks gpa-m`, this edits the existing Grade tag type to Marks and its prefix from gpa to m.
       3. Delete an existing tag type.
 Example: `deleteTagType Skills`, now Skills tag type will no longer be available for use.
   * Implementation specifications:
     * In order to keep track of the tag types available to the user and their respective prefix a static field `prefixMap` of `Map` reference data type is created in the `UniqueTagTypeMap` class.
 The `prefixMap` maps each `Prefix` for a tag type to its respective `TagType`.
-Moreover, to initially provide the user with 3 basic tag types another static field `initialTagTypeMap` of `Map` reference data type was initialised with the prefix and tag types for `Skills`, `Degree` and `Job Type`.
+Moreover, to initially provide the user with 3 basic tag types another static field `initialTagTypeMap` of `Map` reference data type was created.
 So when a user runs the application for the first time the `prefixMap` is initialised with this `initialTagTypeMap`.
 Furthermore, to store and retrieve the available tag types from the storage a static variable `prefixMap` is added to the address book that shares its reference with the `prefixMap` in the `UniqueTagTypeMap` and the `JsonSerializableAddressBook` is also updated for the same.

 * **New Feature**: Add/Delete Links
   * What it does?